krit95/GHC_Inlining_GA_NN/README.md

 ### Running the code
 - Clone or download this repo
-- Make sure you have added python 2.7 to the system path
+- Make sure you have python 2.7 in the system path
 - Install neat-python using pip
   > pip install neat-python